rndMemex/AugmentEd/README.md

 ![AugmentEd](./computer-vision/img/logo-removebg-preview.jpg)

 With AugmentEd, our goal is to provide students, and institutions with an accessible, affordable, and interactive way of learning.
-[Video demo here](https://youtu.be/hXH4LOHEFIQ)

 ![](./computer-vision/img/animation.png)